camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 </TabItem>
 <TabItem value="dns-chaining" label="DNS chaining">

-This allows for easier communication between the two clusters by forwarding DNS queries from cluster A to cluster B and vice versa.
+This allows for easier communication between the two clusters by forwarding DNS queries from the region 1 cluster to the region 2 cluster and vice versa.

 <CoreDNSKubeDNS />

-You are configuring the Core-DNS from the cluster in **Region 1** to resolve certain namespaces via **Region 2** instead of using the in-cluster DNS server.
-This allows Zeebe brokers, for example, to resolve other brokers from the remote cluster.
+You are configuring the CoreDNS from the cluster in **Region 1** to resolve certain namespaces via **Region 2** instead of using the in-cluster DNS server.
+Camunda applications (e.g. Zeebe brokers) to resolve DNS record names of Camunda applications running in another cluster.

 1. Expose `kube-dns`, the in-cluster DNS resolver via an internal load-balancer in each cluster.